igarnier/clustering/README.md

-Functorial k-clustering implementation in OCaml, using either k-means or k-medoids.
+Functorial k-clustering implementation in OCaml.

+Provided algorithms:
+* k-means (voronoi iteration + various initialisation methods)
+* k-medoids (voronoi iteration or PAM + various initialisation methods)
+* agglomerative hierarchical clustering

+For some simple, typical distance measures used in maths, look at the gromov library.

-A standard example is provided in lib_test/gaussian.ml (relies on Owl).
+Some examples are provided in lib_test/gaussian.ml (relies on owl, vplot and gromov).
-The library also provides sequential and parallel multi-start wrappers, as well as ways to assess the tradeoff between the quality of clustering and overfitting using provided cost functions.
+The library also provides sequential (and soon parallel) multi-start wrappers, as well as ways to assess the tradeoff between the quality of clustering and overfitting using provided cost functions.